julinazhang/Covid19-Hackathon/README.md

 4. Sustainability & Change - What is data telling us about the ability to change lifestyle?

 # Contributors
-RK Paleru /n
+A. RK Paleru
-Srinidhi Narayan
+B. Srinidhi Narayan
-Alex Lobkovsky
+C. Alex Lobkovsky
-Matt Pond
+D. Matt Pond
-Venki Narayanan
+E. Venki Narayanan
-Kyle Foster
+F. Kyle Foster
-Sanket Korgaonkar
+G. Sanket Korgaonkar
-Bala Amavasai
+H. Bala Amavasai
-Marco Miglionico
+I. Marco Miglionico
-... (more to come)
+J. ... (more to come)

 # Who can participate?
 Anyone who wishes to contribute to this effort in an open way.
 We do not have any affiliation to a company, government or non-profit organization.
 This is purely intended to be a social good oriented effort and will be valuable to participants who would like to contribute to civil society at large.